braintree/braintree-ios-visa-checkout/README.md

 We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree iOS Visa Checkout SDK with your project.

-The Visa Checkout iOS SDK is also required.
+The Visa Checkout iOS SDK is also required, and available through this repository.
 Reference the [Visa Checkout](#visa-checkout) section for details on accessing the Visa Checkout iOS SDK.

 ### CocoaPods